 Congratulations on being engaged!
 Chances are you are experiencing a range of expected and unexpected emotions related to getting married.

 This is a beautiful and stressful time in a relationship.
-Use this time to prepare for your upcoming marriage.
+Use this time to prepare for your upcoming marriage by improving your communication skills.

 Premarital counseling is a type of couples therapy that is all about helping folks prepare for and maintain healthy marriages.
 It can give you the tools that most likely no one ever told you about – topics that newlyweds don’t know about.